Cardiac Specialist Program

 There may also be seminars or meetings dealing with cardiac device technology, which the student may wish to attend outside of the school.
 The student must pay these costs, however, these extracurricular activities are not required as part of the program.

 Financing Available Through Meritize Financial

 ATI is excited to partner with Meritize Financial to offer student loans that give borrowers financial credit for their academic success.
-Students are able to finance the full cost of attendance.
+Students are able to finance the full cost of attendance including living expenses.
 [Learn More]

 Should a student withdraw or be dismissed from the program for any reason, all refunds will be made according to the following schedule: